Docstrings

 parse_sphinx(in_file: BinaryIO, *, domain_filter: Collection[str] = ()) -> Inventory

-Parse a Sphinx v2 inventory file and return an Inventory
+Parse a Sphinx v2 inventory file and return an Inventory from it.

 Parameters: